BudddyDudeGuy/Night-City-Refined/GAMEPLAY.md

 <summary>XP Speed Compared to the Base Game</summary>
 <br>

 Skill XP comes in fast at low ranks and slows down as the skill gets higher.
-Character level and Street Cred are a little slower than the base game.
+Character level is the same speed as the base game.
+Street Cred is a little slower, at 80%.

 | Skill | Rank 1 | Rank 20 | Rank 40 | Rank 59 |
 |:---|:---:|:---:|:---:|:---:|